p16/paypal-rest-api-client/README.md

 **TO-DO for release 0.1**

 1. Write classes and methods documentation
+2. As of today the PAyPal REST API is not supporting multiple transaction (yet).
+Refactoring classes using transactions arrays to consider only the first one (as long as multiple transaction are not supported) (?)
-2. Move PayPalJsonSchemaValidator into a standalone repo (?)
+3. Move PayPalJsonSchemaValidator into a standalone repo (?)

+**TO-DO for release 0.2**

+1. Make the builder aware of the PayPalJsonSchemaValidator, so that they can validate what they are building when building from/to json

+2. Add validation to model classes (?)